 Got a new iPhone 11 or iPhone 11 Pro?
 Want to transfer your precious photos from old iPhone to the new iPhone?
 Read on this guide to get 5 efficient ways to transfer pictures from iPhone to iPhone effortlessly.
 Applying to all iPhone models: iPhone 11/XS/XR/X/8/7/6/5/4.

 According to our users’ report, they usually have the plan to transfer photos from iPhone to iPhone in the following cases:

 No matter which situation you are in, you are totally on the right page.
-Transferring photos from one iPhone to another is quite easy.
-In this post, we will show you how to transfer pictures from iPhone to iPhone with 5 different ways: with an iPhone to iPhone Transfer Tool, iTunes, iCloud, or AirDrop.
+Transferring pictures from one iPhone to another is quite easy.
+In this post, we will show you how to transfer pictures from iPhone to iPhone iPad iPod touch with 5 different ways: using iTunes, iCloud, AirDrop, and professional iPhone photos transfer tool.

 Now, Free Download AnyTrans for iOS, then follow the steps below learn how to transfer photos from iPhone to iPhone effortlessly.

-Install AnyTrans on your Mac or PC > Run it > Connect both of your iPhones to the computer (PC or Mac) with its USB cable > Go to the category page.
+Install AnyTrans on your Mac or PC > Run it > Connect both of your iPhones to the computer (PC or Mac) with USB cables > Click on the “Photos” category.

 Pick up the album with the photos you want to transfer > Select the specific photos you want to transfer > Click on the “To iPhone” button to transfer photos to another iPhone.